 Let’s start with the preparations:

 - Get familiar with a virtual board.
-This board can be used to park topics that the team raised during the meeting, but will be discussed later on, so you’d like to visualize these.
-It can also been used when you’d like everyone to bring their dilemmas and current challenges/gaps and then classify them together, prioritize and discuss.
-This is a great way to bring everyone on board, get everyone ideas, visualize them and work on it as a team.
+This board can be used to park topics that the team raised during the meeting but will be discussed later on, so you’d like to visualize these.
+It can also be used when you’d like everyone to bring their dilemmas and current challenges/gaps and then classify them together, prioritize and discuss them.
+This is a great way to bring everyone on board, get everyone’s ideas, visualize them and work on them as a team.

 - If you have an Agile coach also on the remote site, ensure you are aligned on the agenda and the facilitation.
-Enable a shared facilitation to encourage collaboration, respect and trust.
+Enable shared facilitation to encourage collaboration, respect, and trust.

 - Have a good working agreement for the forum, an agreement that everyone will own and follow and will stop the line when the team crossed it.